staks1/M4-Forecasting-Competition/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# Improving the Models
+# Experimentation/Improving the Models
 I experimented with the architecture of the convolutional models created and their parameters and i tried to improve the models for each frequency .
 Some functions used are taken from the original (https://github.com/btrotta/m4) and others were added.
-In parrticular besided the new models, functions to observe the training loss and visualize the final predictions are implemented, whereas the final predictions are located in the 'predictions' directory and are split according to frequency.
+In particular besided the new models, functions to observe the training loss and visualize the final predictions are implemented, whereas the final predictions are located in the 'predictions' directory and are split according to frequency.

+## Models
+If you want to take a look at the models or make modifications and update them see `build_models.py` where each model for each frequency is created.
+Additionally you can change model parameters like series_length, yearly_count, filter_count, units_count, epochs, bs from the `train_models.py` in the `utils` module, in the line where each model is constructed.